seanpmaxwell/Typescript-Best-Practices/README.md

 - **Namespace-Object**
   Exports a default object-literal that groups closely related logic/readonly-values.

-> Note: the term **module** can be used interchangeably with a namespace-object-script's default export because in JavaScript, a module also refers to a file.
+> Note: the term **module** can be used interchangeably with a namespace-object-script's default export, because in JavaScript a module also refers to a file.
 So if we have a namespace-object-script called `User.ts` we could say (in referring to the default export) "that's the 'User module'" OR "that's the 'User namespace-object'".

 - **Inventory**
   Exports multiple independent declarations, such as shared types or small utility functions.

 - **Linear**
-  Executes a series of commands, often for setup or initialization.
+  Executes a series of commands, often for **startup-time** logic.

 You can see a full list of script examples [here](Script-Examples.md).